DODGE CARAVAN ENGINE BELT

 And it promotes tensioner designs to avoid binding.
 (I've been suspicious of mine, when the installed belt was slightly long and had less surface area due to cross-grooves (perhaps designed to reduce effect of water), and when it stuck partly retracted while reinstalling the belt.
 On removal to replace the alternator I purchased a new one, finding the old one to not fully extend (position of the mechanism relative to notch in housing, and the pointer).)

-One recommendation to avoid belt coming off is to ensure there is a splash shield below the lowest pulley.
+One recommendation to avoid belt coming off is to ensure there is a splash shield below the lowest forward pulley.

 REMOVING/RE-INSTALLING THE BELT